harness/developer-hub/release-notes/continuous-delivery.md

   Fixed this issue by adding proper validations to GCR artifacts used for SSH pipelines.
 - The expressions corresponding to objects like list, maps, and so on were incorrectly converted to string type using the Java `String.valueOf` method resulting in incorrect formatting.
 (CDS-71619)

+  For example, the expression `<+pipeline.variables>` corresponding to a map object is incorrectly converted to `{key1=val1, key2=val2}`, and a list object is incorrectly converted to `["a", "b", "c"]`.

   This issue is fixed and the output values for expressions are returned as JSON objects.
+Now, the expression in the above example for a map object returns `{"key1":"val1","key2": "val2"}` and the list object returns `["a","b","c"]`.

 ### Harness Manager delegate fixed issues